You could backup Gmail data as an archive to Google Cloud storage. To do the export, you can use Apps Script.

 To use this script, you will need to do the following:

-with the name of your Cloud Storage bucket. - Replace
+1. Replace BUCKET_NAME with the name of your Cloud Storage bucket.

-with the name of the folder where you want to store the backup. - Replace
+2. Replace FOLDER_NAME with the name of the folder where you want to store the backup.

 Once you have made these changes, you can run the script by going to the Apps Script editor and clicking the “Run” button.
 The script will create a backup of the messages in the specified Gmail label and save them to the specified folder in your Cloud Storage bucket.